dome9/cloud-bots/bots/Bots.md

 Example: AUTO: mark\_for\_stop\_ec2\_resource 3h
 Note: This is meant to be used in conjunction with a more aggressive action like stopping or termanating an instance.
-The first step will be to tag an instance with the time that we want to tigger the remediation bot.
+The first step will be to tag an instance with the time that we want to trigger the remediation bot.
 From there, a rule like "Instance should not have tags with \[ key='marked\_for\_stop' and value before(1, 'minutes') \]" can be ran to